-I write a lot about the erosion of democracy in my hometown, but today I am going to switch things up and talk about the erosion of democracy at the Harvard Extension Student Association (HESA), the student government organization of the Harvard Extension School.
+I write a lot about the erosion of democracy in my hometown of Newton Massachusetts, but today I am going to switch things up and talk about the erosion of democracy at the Harvard Extension Student Association (HESA), the student government organization of the Harvard Extension School.

 Bottom line up front: The Harvard Extension School has rigged HESA elections to exclude a certain activist from running this year, and will prevent other idealistic students from running for leadership positions in the future.
 As a student of modern Chinese history, it mirrors (on a far smaller scale) the abuse of democracy taking place right now in Hong Kong, in which Communist leaders in neighboring China rewrote the rules to eliminate activists and rivals and maintain political control (Quoting the New York Times: “New rules imposed by Beijing will make it nearly impossible for democracy advocates in the territory to run for chief executive or the legislature.”)
 It’s a terrible lesson for Harvard Extension School students, but is also yet another example of how HES students get second-class treatment that other Harvard schools would never impose on their own students.

 Student government is not glamourous.
 There are no perks, leaders oftentimes find themselves criticized by students for not doing enough on certain issues, and school administrations tend not to take them very seriously.
 Nevertheless, groups like HESA are an opportunity for students to come together and work on issues that are important to the student body.
 For many, it is their first elected leadership role, experience that will serve them in their future careers or volunteer activities.

 I never participated in HESA when I was a student at the Extension School.
 We had two young children at the time, and between home life, my full-time job, and my studies, I didn’t have the extra bandwidth.
 But I did vote in elections, and watched the organization under successive administrations.